br3018/docklab2/README.md

 Topics:

 Services:

+# Running Docklab 2:
+Setup:

+On Labtop:
+ - Start Motive on Labtop
+ - If necessary calibrate camera setup
+ - If necessary select assets
+ - Enable streaming of data to base station over Ethernet On base station:
+ - Open terminal and navigate to mocap4r2_ws
+ - Source the workspace using "install/setup.bash"
+ - Launch the Optitrack system using "ros2 launch mocap4r2_optitrack_driver optitrack2.launch.py"
+ - Open a new terminal and navigate to mocap4r2_ws
+ - Source the workspace using "install/setup.bash"
+ - Transition the driver node to active using "ros2 lifecycle set /mocap4r2_optitrack_driver_node activate" On ABPX:
+ - Connect to ABPX over ssh from base station "ssh labpi@abp1.local"
+ - Change directory to docklab2_ws and source the workspace using "install/setup.bash"
+ - Launch the node for the platform using "ros2 launch docklab2 docklab2_abpX.launch.py"

+Running:

+On base station:
+ - Open terminal and run rqt using "rqt"
+ - Send commands to terminal manually over topic publisher or service tool.

 ## Notes:
  - colcon build command can crash the Raspberry Pi when running, use: colcon build --symlink-install --executor sequential (https://answers.ros.org/question/404536/colcon-build-fails-on-ros2-tutorials/)